greg-kennedy/DarkSunOnline/README.md

 ## What's Here
 **This repository represents a public, open attempt to reverse-engineer a working server for Dark Sun Online: Crimson Sands.** It aims to provide, first, research into the workings of the server application.
 Eventually, the goal is to produce a standalone server emulator which original era clients can connect to and play.

-Currently, there is a Perl script which starts a local listening server, allows a client to connect, and prints packets as they are received.
+Currently, there is a Python module which starts a local listening server, allows a client to connect, and prints packets as they are received.
 It is not possible to do anything besides pass the initial "Loading..." screen, but demonstrates packet capture for analysis.

 As this project is very much in flux, **[the Wiki provides the most in-depth information about the reverse engineering effort](https://github.com/greg-kennedy/DarkSunOnline/wiki)** - please use it to contribute findings about the game, or read more about packet structure and game functionality.
 As more is discovered about the game, the Wiki should remain up-to-date, and the server can then be built from the collective knowledge.